-While concurring with the DEA's summation that fentanyl is "the game changer... the most dangerous substance in the history of drug trafficking", Westhoff notes that, "In addition to fentanyl, a whole new generation of chemicals is radically changing the recreational drug landscape... they include replacements for known drugs like ecstasy, LSD and marijuana, as well as heroin.
+While concurring with the DEA's summation that fentanyl is "the game changer... the most dangerous substance in the history of drug trafficking", Westhoff notes that, "In addition to fentanyl, a whole new generation of chemicals is radically changing the recreational drug landscape... they include replacements for known drugs like ecstasy, LSD and marijuana, as well as how rogue chemists are creating the deadliest wave of the opioid epidemic heroin.